dark-coder-creator/type_anything/Readme.md

 The Feature of Type Anything
 1)Like and unlike the quotes.
-2)Comments and Display in a Tab
+2)Comments and View comments in a tab with the present date.